 \subsection{CATE limitations}

-The previous discussion reveals a fundamental tension in state-policy heterogeneity analyses, together with several related limitations:
+The previous discussion reveals a central tension in state-policy heterogeneity analyses, together with several related limitations:

-\begin{enumerate} \item Causal estimands that are generally easiest to identify (CATEs) are often least aligned with policy-relevant questions. \item Causal estimands that are most policy-relevant (ITEs and CDEs) are the hardest to identify, and are not point identified under realistic assumptions. \item Treatment coarsening further weakens the connection between any of these estimands and a meaningful, well-defined policy effect. \item Even where an estimand is identified, statistical precision is fundamentally limited by at most fifty states. \item These data limitations push analysts toward likely misspecified parametric models and toward less interpretable target estimands (e.g., projections and coarsened estimands), trading interpretability for feasibility. \end{enumerate}
+\begin{enumerate} \item The causal estimands that are generally easiest to identify (CATEs) are often the least aligned with policy-relevant questions, whereas the estimands that are most policy-relevant (ITEs and CDEs) are the hardest to identify, and are not point identified under realistic assumptions. \item Treatment coarsening further weakens the connection between any of these estimands and a meaningful, well-defined policy effect. \item Even where an estimand is identified, statistical precision is fundamentally limited by at most fifty states. \item These data limitations push analysts toward likely misspecified parametric models and toward less interpretable target estimands (e.g., projections and coarsened estimands), trading interpretability for feasibility. \end{enumerate}

 On this final point, data limitations do not, by themselves, justify estimators whose assumptions are unlikely to hold for the target estimand.
 While practical constraints are real, researchers should explicitly reason about whether the assumptions required for estimating some causal estimand are plausible, and whether the resulting estimates, even if statistically precise, answer policy-relevant questions.

 To be clear, there are realistic situations where researchers may understand the limitations of the CATE and still wish to estimate it, or its linear projection, even under treatment coarsening.